Details about the directory

 You’ll need the following information about the LDAP directory:

-• Host name and port for all server instances.
+• The host name and port for all server instances.

 • A service account from the directory server that the PingOne gateway will use to access the directory (bind DN and bind password).
 The service account must be able to search for users in the directory by username.

-• TLS-related security options, specifically, whether the directory instances support TLS and StartTLS.
-If the TLS certificates for the servers were signed by a non-default certificate authority, then you must have the CA's signing certificates available to upload to PingOne.
-For more information, see Importing an LDAP certificate to PingOne.
+• Whether the directory instances support TLS and StartTLS.
+If the TLS certificates for the servers were signed by a non-default certificate authority (CA), you must have the CA's signing certificates available to upload to PingOne.
+Learn more in Importing an LDAP certificate to PingOne.

 • A method for correlating a directory user with a PingOne user, including the base DN for issuing searches against the directory and the attribute that corresponds to the PingOne username attribute.